You can find specific federal guidelines for businesses and personal hygiene here.

 Kane County has implemented a COVID-19 Operational Plan, which can be found here.
 The plan places restrictions in place based on the Governor’s color designations.
-Under Yellow or low-risk, all county facilities are open other than the Senior Center which will continue to operate through expanded in-home services and the Public Safety Facility which will continue to have strict measures in place to protect jail staff and jail inmates.
+Under Green or new normal risk, all county facilities are open other than the Senior Center which will continue to operate through expanded in-home services and the Public Safety Facility which will continue to have strict measures in place to protect jail staff and jail inmates.
 The public is encourage to make appointments and to access services by phone or email.
 You may call (435)644-4900 or go to kane.utah.gov for information on accessing Kane County services.
 This restriction will be evaluated over the next few weeks.

 The Kaneplex, Kanab Center, North Event Center, and Emergency Management Building (formerly Search and Rescue Building) will be open for events as long as the state phased guidelines can be followed and enforced by the event organizer.